natosys/Battlefield-Casualty-Handling/README.md

   - Only Priority 1 & 2 trigger **transport to Role 2** via PMV_Amb

-  - Priority 3 enters a placeholder recovery trajectory
+  - Priority 3 enters a recovery trajectory taking between 0 and 5 days to recover with an average of 2 days to recover and return to the force.

 ---